-I recently found 5-pound bags of organic potatoes on sale for .99 each, so of course I had to buy two.
-However, since organic potatoes are not sprayed with a sprout inhibitor, I was confronted with about seven pounds of sprouting potatoes only about a week later.
+When I found 5-pound bags of organic potatoes on sale for .99 each I, of course, had to buy two.
+However, since organic potatoes are not sprayed with a sprout inhibitor, I was faced with about seven pounds of sprouting potatoes only about a week later.

-You know I try very hard not to throw food away and yet I don’t want to eat potatoes for the next week, either.
+You know I try very hard not to throw food away, and yet I don’t want to eat potatoes for the next week, either.
 I’m thinking I’m not the only person ever faced with this problem, right?
-I did a little research and came up with a number of ways to use these potatoes before they become shriveled and inedible, which I thought I’d share with you (and because I’ve always wanted to have a picture of sprouted potatoes on my blog…),
+I did a little research and came up with a number of ways to use these potatoes before they become shriveled and inedible, which I thought I’d share with you (and because I’ve always wanted to have a picture of sprouted potatoes on my blog, ha!).

 7 Things To Do With Sprouted Potatoes